Alfresco/alfresco-build-tools/docs/README.md

 ### docker-dump-containers-logs

 Dumps Docker containers logs.
 Each container's log will be stored in a separate `<container_name>.log` file.
-All files will be archived by default under `containers-logs-<job_id>-<job_retry_number>.tar.gz` and will be available to download via the workflow's summary page.
+All files will be archived by default under `containers-logs-<job_id>-<job_retry_number>-<timestamp>.tar.gz` and will be available to download via the workflow's summary page.
 It is also possible to specify the output archive name when providing the `output-archive-name` parameter.

 ```yaml